jparker/search_lingo/README.md

 (If you want to perform a query with a term that could potentially be parsed as an operator, you would place the term in quotes, i.e., "foo:".)

-TODO: Explain the tokenization process in greater detail.

 ## Development